zyedidia/micro/runtime/help/plugins.md

        two arguments in the `ExecCommand` argument list (quoting arguments will preserve spaces).

-    - `RunBackgroundShell(input string) (func() string, error)`: returns a function that will run the given shell command and return its output.
+    - **Deprecated** `RunBackgroundShell(input string) (func() string, error)`: returns a function that will run the given shell command and return its output.

+    - `ExecBackgroundCommand(cb func(string, error), name string, args ...string)`:
+       similar to `ExecCommand`, except it runs in the background and accepts an optional callback function for the command output or an error if any.

+    - `RunBackgroundCommand(input string, cb func(string, error)) error`:
+       similar to `RunCommand`, except it runs in the background and accept an optional callback function for the command output or an error if any.
+       Returns an error immediately if it fails to split the input command.

     - `RunInteractiveShell(input string, wait bool, getOutput bool) (string, error)`: